 Who uses the cost of equity metric?

-When financing a business investment, you have two options: go into debt or use your company’s equity.
-Before deciding, you must ensure that your estimated cash flow covers the endeavor’s cost.
-Likewise, your stakeholders want to invest in a stock that matches their risk-tolerance level, and the cost of equity affects their return rate.
+When financing a business investment, you have two options: go into debt or use your company's equity.
+Before deciding, you must ensure that your estimated cash flow covers the endeavor's cost.

-Three methods for calculating cost of equity
+Three methods for calculating the cost of equity

-There are three formulas for calculating the cost of equity: capital asset pricing model (CAPM), dividend capitalization, and weighted average cost of equity (WACE).
 If your company pays dividends to shareholders, you can use dividend capitalization.
-This formula factors the dividends per share, current stock market value, and dividend growth rate.
+This formula factors the dividends per share, the current stock market value, and the dividend growth rate.
 Estimate the cost of equity by dividing the annual dividends per share by the current stock price, then add the dividend growth rate.

-In comparison, the capital asset pricing model considers the beta of investment, the expected market rate of return, and the Rf rate of return.
-To figure out the CAPM, you need to find your beta.
-Corporate Finance Institute states that “low-beta stocks are less risky and fetch lower returns than high-beta stocks.”
-Investopedia said beta is “a measure of risk: the higher the beta of a company, the higher the expected return should be to compensate for the excess risk caused by volatility.”
+Regarding CAPM, the Corporate Finance Institute states that "low-beta stocks are less risky and fetch lower returns than high-beta stocks."
+Investopedia says that beta is "a measure of risk: the higher the beta of a company, the higher the expected return should be to compensate for the excess risk caused by volatility."

 Companies with multiple forms of equity may use the WACE equation.
 It looks at stock prices, retained earnings, and equity distribution.
-This approach is complex, and you may prefer to work with a professional.
+This approach is even more complex, and you may prefer to work with a professional.

 [Read more: Do You Need Financial Projection Software?]